The Comedian (The Twilight Zone): Plot

 Struggling comedian Samir Wassan meets legendary comic J.C.
 Wheeler, who advises him to include personal material in his routines.
 After doing a successful routine centered around his dog, Samir returns home and discovers that not only did his dog vanish, but no one seems to remember that his dog ever existed.

 He then learns that jokes about the people in his life get laughs, but cause them to disappear from existence.
 After accidentally erasing his nephew, Devin, Samir starts erasing people he thinks the world would be better off without.
 His girlfriend Rena leaves him after the erasing of her teacher David Kendall causes her to go from a successful lawyer to a struggling waitress.
-After another encounter with Wheeler, Samir continues abusing his power, going so far as erasing rival comic Didi Scott.
+After another encounter with Wheeler, Samir continues abusing his power, going so far as erasing rival comic Joe Donner.

 After Samir has another encounter with Wheeler, Rena confronts him during a set with a journal containing names of those he's erased.
 Realizing what he has done, Samir erases himself from existence.

 Everyone previously erased exists again.
-Didi, now a rising star, meets Wheeler following a set and asks for his advice.
-The final shot shows Samir on the club's audience member mural.
+Samir's friend and fellow comedian Didi, now a rising star, meets Wheeler following a set and asks for his advice.
+The final shot shows Samir on the club's audience member mural, hinting that this has happened to multiple comedians.